maxfischer2781/indico_sixpay/README.md

 Payment is performed via the **Saferpay Payment Page**, an external service provided by SIX Payment Services.
 The plugin handles the user interaction inside Indico, and the secure, asynchronous transaction with SIX Payment Services.

-*This is a prerelease for Indico 2.0.*
+*This is plugin supports Indico 2.0.*
 *The legacy plugin for Indico 1.2 is [hosted on github](https://github.com/maxfischer2781/indico_sixpay/tree/indico-1.2).*

 ## Installation